-Plagiarism, as defined by UAB, is "claiming as your own the ideas, words, data, computer programs, creative compositions, artwork, etc., done by someone else.
+Plagiarism, as defined by the UAB Graduate School, is "claiming as your own the ideas, words, data, computer programs, creative compositions, artwork, etc., done by someone else.
 Examples include improper citation of referenced works, use of commercially available scholarly papers, failure to cite sources, and copying others' ideas."
 The DNS is particularly concerned with the education of our students, which includes ethics, honor codes, and the responsible conduct of research in science.
 From this perspective, the following procedures have been identified to address the University and School policy on plagiarism.

-All papers submitted for grading in any School of Health Professions program may be reviewed using plagiarism monitoring methods such as the software Turnitin.
+All papers submitted for grading in any School of Health Professions programs may be reviewed using various plagiarism monitoring methods, such as the software Turitin.com.